jswaff/chess4j/README.md

 ## Changelog

+6.1
+* NNUE
+* fixed bug in draw by rep detection when using native engine
+* more cleanup and refactoring

 6.0
 * neural network mode! (alpha - not ready for prime time yet)
 * cleaned up command line parameters